DavidVogelxyz/davidvogelxyz/content/home-lab/other/nixos.md

 Didn't like something that I did?
 Changing a line broke my system?
 I could just roll back the changes to a previous commit and keep going as if nothing had happened.
 This was very useful, and I was only beginning to scratch the surface of that utility.

-### The Inception of DWM install scripts
+### The Inception of DWM Install Scripts

-Another note worth mentioning is that, between spinning up a bunch of Debian VMs on my local Proxmox, and now creating a NixOS VM, I was hitting a phase where I was getting tired of doing "the same work over and over again."
+Another note worth mentioning is that, between spinning up a bunch of Debian VMs on my local [Proxmox](/home-lab/virtualization/proxmox), and now creating a NixOS VM, I was hitting a phase where I was getting tired of doing "the same work over and over again."

 Because of my appreciation for how efficiently I was using LARBS on my [desktop](/home-lab/other/desktop), I figured out how to get `dwm` working on Debian, as well as on this NixOS VM, and I wanted to make future deployments simple and quick.
 So, in combination with beginning to learn about and appreciate `git`, I started working on scripts that I could use to quickly install `dwm` to VMs, without having to manually enter commands.
 While those adventures will be detailed in a future article, I was beginning to write those preliminary scripts in late July and early August of 2023, and was using them in conjunction with my "configuration.nix" file.
 This allowed me to use a NixOS VM, test out some new features, tear it down, and then use both my "configuration.nix" file and my `dwm` scripts in order to get everything back in working order.
 While I could have improved the reproducibility of my NixOS experience by using `home-manager`, I was beginning to get more proficient with different Linux distributions and learning how to troubleshoot issues that would arise.